MicrosoftDocs/dynamics-365-customer-engagement/ce/field-service/work-order-status-booking-status.md

 #### In Progress
 - **Actual Arrival Time** field is updated with the date and time the when booking status is changed from the mobile app or schedule board, but not from the form.
-- **First Arrived On (Work Order)** field on the related _work order_ is updated with the Actual Arrival Time of the booking.
-If Actual Arrival Time is edited, manually or otherwise, First Arrrvied On will be udpated.
-If there are multiple bookings, this field is udpated with the Actual Arrival Time of the first booking.
-The First Arrived On value will respect offline scenarios and calculate correctly once the technician syncs his or her mobile data.
+- **First Arrived On (Work Order)** field on the related _work order_ is updated with the **Actual Arrival Time** of the booking.
+If **Actual Arrival Time** is edited, manually or otherwise, **First Arrrvied On** will be udpated.
+If there are multiple bookings, this field is udpated with the actual arrival time of the first booking.
+The **First Arrived On** value will respect offline scenarios and calculate correctly once the technician syncs their mobile data.
 - **Actual Travel Duration** field is updated, calculated as the total time the booking status is **Traveling**.
 - **Booking Timestamp** is created.